Music Program

 Creating a place for kids living in poverty to be mentored, to share their love of music, and create long lasting friendships

-In our music program, each student receives a violin or cello and takes lessons after school 2-3 days a week following a modified Suzuki method.
-The take the instruments home to be able to practice.
-On the weekends the students come together to play as a string ensemble and in groups, which helps to build support and community among the students no matter their age.
+As a donor you will help to provide weekly music lessons to poor Vietnamese youth.
+Each student receives a violin, cello, or guitar and takes lessons after school 2-3 days a week.
+Our string program follows a modified Suzuki method and the students come together to play as a string ensemble and in groups, which helps to build support and community among the students no matter their age.

 The Beginning